- Admission requirements

 - Course descriptions

 A special studies program at St. Cloud State University offers a unique opportunity to create a master of arts or a master of science degree when our established programs do not meet specific academic needs of a student.
 A special studies program generally is interdisciplinary and incorporates at least three different areas of study and two or more academic departments.
 At least one of the departments selected must offer a M.A., M.S., or specialist degree.
 In consultation with a committee of graduate faculty and a School of Graduate Studies representative, the student can design a special studies program.
-This opportunity is available to domestic applicants.
-The opportunity also exists for international applicants if they are already on the SCSU campus.

 The emphasis upon a focus is significant, as the special studies program is not designed as a broad based study program, e.g., a graduate program in liberal studies.
 The program is particularly appropriate for persons who are well established in a professional position and who have formulated education goals designed to further their careers.
 The special studies format also has proved valuable to recent graduates whose career aspirations are such that a multi-disciplinary program of study having a specific focus seems to be an effective way to achieve these goals.